rhartert/yagh/README.md

 ## O(1) Mallocs Complexity

-Data structure `IntMap[C]` is designed for use cases requiring numerous updates and mutations over the heap's lifetime.
+Data structure `IntMap[C]` is designed for use cases requiring numerous updates and mutations over the map's lifetime.
 In particular, the map's constructor takes care of pre-allocating all the memory necessary to store up to N elements so that no further mallocs are required during the lifetime of the map.